chauff/cse1500-web-transcripts/Lecture-node.md

 | 3. **wait** for the database to return data and process it | 3. **do other things**                                                  |
 | 4. process the next request                               | 4. when the callback returns process it                          |

 What this example showcases is Node's very efficient way of handling I/O requests.
 I/O requests usually require a waiting time - waiting for a database to return results, waiting for a third-party web service or waiting for a connection request.
 By using callbacks, the Node runtime does not have to wait for slow I/O operations to complete.
 This explanation is by necessity a simplified version of the real process, as one could spend a lecture alone on the inner workings of the event loop.
-If you are interested in this topic, watch this excellent talk by [Philip Roberts on the topic as well as his visualisation tool](http://latentflip.com/loupe/).
+If you are interested in this topic, [watch this excellent talk](http://latentflip.com/loupe/) by Philip Roberts on the topic.

 Node's focus on making so-called **I/O bound programs** (that is, programs constrained by data access where adding more CPU power will not lead to speedups) efficient comes at a price: programs that require heavy CPU usage and contain few I/O requests may be better served on other platforms.

 As the typical web application is indeed I/O bound, Node.js has become a popular choice of server-side framework.
 Another positive side effect of Node is the *reuse* of the language: instead of learning JavaScript for the client-side and PHP (or another language) for the server-side part of an application, we restrict ourselves to a single language and can even *share code* between client and server efficiently.

-## Contributing to Node.js

-Node.js is an ever-growing framework notably thanks to its contributors.
-Some areas that need contributions the most include:
-- Documentation (enhancing and adding documentations)
-- Guides (documentations to help end-users with real-world use cases)
-- Node.js collection (central community resource for content around Node.js)
-- Automating (a variety of works needs to be automated)

-If you are interested in contributing, check [this](https://dev.to/azure/start-contributing-to-nodejs-in-the-new-year-3dlh) !
 ## Node.js in examples

-Let's now walk through a number of Node.js code examples that increase in complexity and lead us towards server-side scripting for web applications.
+Let's now walk through a number of Node code examples that increase in complexity and lead us towards server-side scripting for web applications.
 Along the way, we introduce important Node runtime concepts.
 As always, we recommend that you try out all code examples yourself.
 We assume you have Node.js already installed on your machine.

 ### :bangbang: Watching a file for changes